SpartanB312/Cursa/README.md

 # Cursa
-A Mixin Injection Utility Mod for 1.12.2
+A Utility Mod Base for Minecraft 1.12.2 skidders

 ## License
-GPL3
+MIT